jonasm2-cs/Azure-SOC-Project/README.md

 3. On the top panel > Type "Security Event"

 ## P7.
 Uploading Geoloaction Data to Microsoft Sentinel
-**Objective:** Import a list of Locations to determine where our Failed login attempts are coming from
+**Objective:** Import a list of Locations to determine where our Failed login attempts are coming from.
 <img width="1180" height="685" alt="image" src="https://github.com/user-attachments/assets/56378224-654d-4d01-a303-2f4c3fc95f34" />

-### Step 1: Creating a Watchlist
+1. Save this <a href="https://raw.githubusercontent.com/joshmadakor1/lognpacific-public/refs/heads/main/misc/geoip-summarized.csv" >list</a> as a .csv to your computer
-1. On the Azure Portal > Open Microsoft Sentinel > Click on our Instance "LAW-SOC-LAB-0000
+2. On the Azure Portal > Open Microsoft Sentinel > Click on our Instance "LAW-SOC-LAB-0000"
-2. On the Left-side Panel Click on Watchlist(under Configuration) > redirect to Microsoft Defender > Click New 3.Watchlist wizard (General Tab):
+3. On the Left-side Panel Click on Watchlist (under Configuration) > Redirect to Microsoft Defender > Click New 3.Watchlist Wizard (General Tab):
    - Name: geoip
    - Alias: geoip
-4. Watchlist wizard (Source Tab):
+4. Watchlist Wizard (Source Tab):
-   - Browse for files > upload .csv file found in video
+   - Browse for files > upload .csv file from Step 1
    - Searchkey*: network
 5. Review and Create

 ## P8.
 Creating our Windows Attack Map
-**Objective:** Create a Visual Attack Map that showcases where the Attacks are coming from.
+**Objective:** Create a Visual Attack Map that showcases where Attacks are coming from.
 <img width="1355" height="740" alt="image" src="https://github.com/user-attachments/assets/be9262c0-79d1-4369-b098-6e580529bfc8" />

-1. On our Azure Portal Click on Micorosoft Sentinel > Click on our Sentinel Instance LAW-SOC-LAB-0000
+1. On our Azure Portal Click on Microsoft Sentinel > Click on our Sentinel Instance LAW-SOC-LAB-0000
-2. On the Left-side Panel Click on Workbooks(under Threat Management) > redirect to Microsoft Defender > Click Add a Workbook > edit > Remove > Copy this <a href=https://drive.google.com/file/d/1ErlVEK5cQjpGyOcu4T02xYy7F31dWuir/view>.json file</a>
+2. On the Left-side Panel Click on Workbooks(under Threat Management) > Redirect to Microsoft Defender > Click Add a Workbook > Edit > Remove > Copy this <a href=https://drive.google.com/file/d/1ErlVEK5cQjpGyOcu4T02xYy7F31dWuir/view>.json file</a>
-3. Add > Add data source + visualization > Advanced editor tab > Paste the code > Apply > Done Editing
+3. Add > Add Data Source + Visualization > Advanced editor tab > Paste the code > Apply > Done Editing
 4. Save > Rename

-## Demo

-## Skills Learned
+## Lessons Learned

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Created a Resources group, Virtual Network and Subnet in Azure
+- Configured an publicly available Virtual Machine (Honey Pot)
+- Connected Microsoft Sentinel to Log Analytics workspace
+- Utilized Kusto Query Language (KQL) to identify and analyzed failed login Attempts
+- Mapped attacker IPs to visualize threat landscape